csingh27/Learning-To-Manipulate-Deformable-Objects-without-Demonstration/README.md

 # Learning to Manipulate Deformable Objects without Demonstrations

+This is the code that corresponds to the [paper](https://arxiv.org/abs/1910.13439)

 ## rlpyt Usage
 See the [original library](https://github.com/astooke/rlpyt) for more information on the design of the library